nimmis/docker-ubuntu/README.md

 	docker run --rm nimmis/ubuntu set_tz list
 ### TAGs

-This image only contains the 2 latest LTS versions of Ubuntu 12.04 and 14.04, the versions are nimmis/ubuntu:<tag> where tag is
+This image only contains the 3 latest LTS versions of Ubuntu 12.04,14.04 and 16.04, the versions are nimmis/ubuntu:<tag> where tag is

-- latest -  this gives the latest LTS version (14.04)
+- latest -  this gives the latest LTS version (16.04)
 - 12.04  -  this gives the 12.04 LTS version
 - 14.04  -  this gives the 14.04 LTS version
-- 16.04  -  this gives the beta of 16.04 LTS version
+- 16.04  -  this gives the 16.04 LTS version